DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 # Implementation and Operational Notes

-The rationale for allowing CNAMEs for access lists is that a large and complex catalog may have large and complex access lists repeated a million times.
+One of the rationales for allowing CNAMEs and DNAMEs is that a large and complex catalog may have large and complex access lists repeated a million times.
 But if there are only a few different access lists, they could be defined separately and then be referenced a million times, reducing both the size and processing effort of the catalog zone.

 # IANA Considerations {#IANA}